johanhedin/sdrx/doc/USING.md

 build `sdrx`, look at the [build](BUILD.md) page for instructions.

 `sdrx` takes an aeronautical channel to listen to as the argument.
-Besides the channel, some options are available and can be listed with `--help`:
+Besides the channel, options are available and can be listed with `--help` (his page does not always cover all available options so use this page together with `--help` to get the full picture):

     $ cd sdrx/build
     $ ./sdrx --help